Wé Ani

 Wé McDonald (born January 13, 1999), known professionally as Wé Ani, is an American singer and songwriter.
 She finished in third place in the 11th season on NBC's talent singing competition The Voice on Team Alicia Keys.
 Her first single, "Dance The Night Away", debuted on the Billboard Dance Club Songs chart at #50 on July 7, 2018, and reached its peak at #33 on July 28, 2018.
 It spent a total of seven weeks on the chart.
-"Dance The Night Away," written by Ani, Robert Eibach and David Longoria featured remixes by producer Robert Eibach, ChudaBeats, HuDanz, DJ Chris Z and hi5.
+"Dance The Night Away," written by Ani, Robert Eibach and David Longoria, featured remixes by producer Robert Eibach, ChudaBeats, HuDanz, DJ Chris Z and hi5.
 Her second single "Confession" peaked on the Billboard Club Songs chart on September 28, 2019.
+She finished in fifth place in the 21st season on ABC's talent singing competition American Idol.
 She is currently working on her debut album in Los Angeles, California.

 Early life

 Wé Ani was born on January 23, 1999, in Harlem and was raised between there and New Jersey.
 She now uses Wé Ani as her name, saying that "Ani" is Swahili for "diligence".